modxorg/Docs/en/getting-started/maintenance/securing-modx.md

 Hardening any web application, including MODX Revolution, involves paying attention to _all_ layers of your site.
 This includes your server, all of its services, and the application itself.

 This is a huge topic so this page seeks to help you both harden MODX and inform you of other important areas.

-## Locking down MODX
+## Top Four Ways to Harden MODX

 This is only one part of the security hardening process.
 Before you do any of this, though, make a backup of your site and your database!

+The top three things you should tackle are 1) blocking the core from being web accessible, blocking the `manager` on the public domains and use a subdomain for the Manager, and 3) put a WAF in front of your website.
+The other items will further help make MODX more difficult to identify and provide incremental layers of of secuirty or obsfuscation, but the tradeoff is increased time and complexity for updating or moving your website.

-### Protecting the Core
+### Protect the Core

-This is perhaps the most important step to take because the MODX core contains code that can do _very bad things™_ in the hands of a malicious user.
-You don’t want anyone poking around in there via a browser and exploiting any potential weaknesses.
+This is perhaps the most important step to take because the MODX core contains code that can do _very bad things™_ in the hands of malicious users.
+You don’t want anyone poking around via a browser and finding or exploiting potential weaknesses.

 While previous versions of MODX Revoution allowed you to move the core outside of the web root, this is not currently possible due to how Composer and Autoloading work in MODX 3.0.
 However, you can accomplish the same level of security by denying public web access to the `core` directory.

 The following examples block the `core` and anything within it from from being publicly accessed.
 Note, this is returning a 404 (not found) vs a 403 (unauthorized) response on purpose:

 For Apache, add the following to you `.htaccess` file: